maail/MMSlidingButton/Readme.markdown

 Setup a slide to unlock button in storyboard.

-## Example
+## Installation

-Open up the included Xcode project for an example app.
+Simply add the files MMSlidingButton.swift to your project.

 ## Usage